Programmes

 In recognition of outstanding academic excellence, leadership potential, and a passion for creativity and innovation, LASALLE offers a variety of scholarships to new and current students.

-Application dates for scholarships will be reflected in the various scholarship page.
+Application dates for scholarships will be reflected in the various scholarship pages.
 Other externally sponsored scholarships are also available to students.
 Enquiries and applications may be directed to the respective organisations.

 Please note that miscellaneous fees are not covered by scholarships, bursaries or the Mendaki Tertiary Tuition Fee Subsidy (TTFS).